prajwal515/Bus-Ticket-Booking-System/README.md

 # bus-seat-reservation-system
-bus seats Resevation using JSP , HTML and MYSQL.
+Bus Ticket Booking System using JSP , HTML and MYSQL.